Microsoft profit misses as Surface tablets languish; shares drop

 Before the sell-off late Thursday, Microsoft shares had risen 32 percent this year, beating a 19 percent rise in the Standard & Poor's 500 index.

-Microsoft said the $900 million charge was related to its Surface RT tablet, the version of its tablet running on ARM Holdings-designed chips.
+Microsoft said the $900 million charge was related to its Surface RT tablet, the version of its tablet running on ARM Holdings ARM.L-designed chips.
 The Surface was meant to challenge Apple's iPad when it was launched alongside Windows 8 in October, but has not sold well.

 Earlier this week, Microsoft said it was drastically cutting prices and expanding distribution of the model to entice buyers, reducing the value of Surface devices in its inventory.